fschuhi/digital-garden-rob-burbea-publish/Index/Ludwig van Beethoven.md

 talk | count | series
 :- | - |: -
 <a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 1" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 1</a> | 1 | <a data-href="2020 Vajra Music" class="internal-link">2020 Vajra Music</a>
+<a data-href="Daimon, Refracted" class="internal-link">Daimon, Refracted</a> | 1 | <a data-href="2019 Four Circles, Four Parables of Stone and Light" class="internal-link">2019 Four Circles, Four Parables of Stone and Light</a>
 <a data-href="Joy (talk)" class="internal-link">Joy (talk)</a> | 1 | <a data-href="2007 New Years Retreat Insight Meditation" class="internal-link">2007 New Years Retreat Insight Meditation</a>

 ### Paragraphs with 4+ mentions
 description | count | talk
 :- | : - | :-
 <a aria-label-position="top" aria-label="Preliminaries Regarding Voice, Movement, and Gesture - Part 1 > The desire itself is beautiful" data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 1#The desire itself is beautiful" class="internal-link">The desire itself is beautiful</a> | 1 | <a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 1" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 1</a>
+<a aria-label-position="top" aria-label="Daimon, Refracted > Maybe the soul communicates by making an impression" data-href="Daimon, Refracted#Maybe the soul communicates by making an impression" class="internal-link">Maybe the soul communicates by making an impression</a> | 1 | <a data-href="Daimon, Refracted" class="internal-link">Daimon, Refracted</a>
 <a aria-label-position="top" aria-label="Joy (talk) > Example Ode to Joy" data-href="Joy (talk)#Example Ode to Joy" class="internal-link">Example: &quot;Ode to Joy&quot;</a> | 1 | <a data-href="Joy (talk)" class="internal-link">Joy (talk)</a>

 ### Terms with 20+ co-occurrences